 Lori Cohen will represent the defense, the same attorney who represented Bard in the case filed by Donna Cisson and heard in Charleston, WV.

 *Late Add** MND will have no electronic access to this trial courtroom feed provided by Courtroom View Network.

-This results from what occurred during Kansas City trial MND was covering via a CVN feed in January 2016.
+This results from what occurred during Kansas City, MO trial MND was covering via a CVN feed in January 2016.
 In that case, the defense attorney petitioned the judge that MND be excluded from access to the trial after a reader made an insulting comment about defense attorney, Lori Cohen.
 MND hired a local lawyer to petition the court to retain access, but it was denied during that trial.
 While print reporters can show up, there are more restrictions placed on electronic news coverage, which CVN provides.
 See Sheerer case here.
 Cohen also represents Bard in the upcoming case. *

 According to Courtroom View Network, there is an agreement reached during the Hrymoc trial on how CVN will proceed with its camera in the courtroom.
 It does not include any feed access to MND.

 The Avaulta was taken off the market in June 2012 after the FDA required mesh manufacturers to conduct a three-year post-approval monitoring of women already implanted with the mesh product to assess their condition.
 The company said it was making a business decision not to invest in the clinical trials for the Avaulta.

 Bard manufactured various medical devices including:

 Avaulta Plus™ BioSynthetic Support System